spicyjack/public/notes/homebrew.md

 List files installed by a package
 - `brew list <package name>`

+Show a list of what would be cleaned out with `brew cleanup`
+- `brew cleanup -n`

+Actually clean out old packages
+- `brew cleanup`

 How to find out what files belong to which packages?
 - Do an `ls -l` on the file, it will pount back to the location of the installing package.